Mario Merola (lawyer): Bronx County District Attorney

 Merola was first elected Bronx County District Attorney in November 1972, and was re-elected three times, serving a total of 15 years until his death in October 1987.
 Merola had a reputation for political independence and outspokenness during his time as District Attorney.
 Merola was also able to attract bipartisan support during his election campaigns; he received the endorsement of both the Republican Party and the Liberal Party during his final campaign for re-election before he died.

 Merola prosecuted a number of high-profile cases, the most notable one being the "Son of Sam" case, where he successfully convicted David Berkowitz for multiple homicides and got him a term of life in prison for his crimes.
 Another notable case during his tenure was the prosecution of former United States Secretary of Labor Raymond J. Donovan on charges that he stole $7.4 million from a subway construction project.
 Donovan, a Republican, was ultimately acquitted, and accused Merola of prosecuting him on political grounds.
+After the acquittal, Donovan famously asked, “Which office do I go to, to get my reputation back?”

-Merola's office was responsible for the prosecution of a white police officer for the shooting death of Eleanor Bumpurs in her apartment, a 66-year-old black woman with a history of mental illness.
+Merola's office was responsible for the prosecution of a white police officer after the shooting death of Eleanor Bumpurs, a 66-year-old black woman with a history of mental illness, which occurred in the decedent's apartment.
 The officer was later acquitted.